tustin2121/James_Somerton_Transcripts/_videos/nCi19sYugIA.md

 Christina: "Only the makeup."

-<div class="footer">It's highly likely that James pulled the clip he used in his video from BKR's video, as his clip is an exact subset of the clip they used.</div>
+<footer>It's highly likely that James pulled the clip he used in his video from BKR's video, as his clip is an exact subset of the clip they used.</footer>
 </from>
 </compare>